Quick Summary

 A fintech client ran into this exact issue.
 Inter-region data transfers, idle compute instances, and duplicated storage across clouds were silently draining their budget.
 They expected cost savings, but instead, they were burning money fast.

-How We Fixed It:
+How We Solved It:

 • Implemented a centralized cost monitoring dashboard (pulling data from AWS, Azure, and GCP).